hexium310/gh-vulns/README.md

 When a username isn't passed and `$GH_VULNS_USERNAME` isn't set, the one got using GitHub API is used.

 ```
-gh-vulns hexium310
+gh vulns hexium310

 # Using $GH_VULNS_USERNAME or GitHub API
-gh-vulns
+gh vulns
 ```

-Besides, you can create a alias for `gh`.
+Besides, you can create a alias for `gh` if you use gh v1.

 ```
 gh alias set --shell vulns 'gh-vulns $@'